 The goal of the program is to prepare our student aides for future education and professional responsibility.
 Hours worked in the training room and during games can be counted towards their community service hours requirement.

-Please contact Nicole Sutherland for more information or questions.
+Please contact Ms. Nicole Sutherland for more information or questions.